Bobby Witt Jr. Player Props: Royals vs. Braves

-On Friday, Bobby Witt Jr. (.289 batting average in his past 10 games, with a triple, two home runs, two walks and six RBI) and the Kansas City Royals face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 8:10 PM ET.
+After going 3-for-4 in his last game, Bobby Witt Jr. and the Kansas City Royals take on the Atlanta Braves (who will start Bryce Elder) at 4:10 PM ET on Saturday.

-In his last appearance, he strung together three hits (going 3-for-5 with a triple and an RBI) against the Rangers.
+In his last game, he racked up three hits (going 3-for-4) against the Braves.

 Bobby Witt Jr. Game Info & Props vs. the Braves